STATUTE of the Royal Malta Yacht Club

 - Club Flags, Badges, Ties and Scarves.

-11.1 The Club Burgee shall be white at the hoist for two-sevenths of the length and red at the fly, with a Tudor Crown proper superimposed at the center of the division.
+11.1 The Club Burgee shall be white at the hoist for two-sevenths of the length and red at the fly, with a Tudor Crown proper superimposed at the centre of the division.
 The hoist of the flag shall be one half of the length, and height and width of the Crown shall be equal and shall be one third the length of the hoist of the flag.

 11.2 The Club Ensign shall be whichever of the following is appropriate: